alifwahid/alifwahid.github.io/_posts/2019-01-08-abundance-and-lifetime-of-hardware.md

 consequence of the increasing size as you traverse the diagonal downward from left to right.
 Could we ever see an invention that is concurrently small, abundant and enduring?
-I don't think so, given the fact that optimising across the many dimensions simultaneously makes our odds of success vanishingly small.
+I don't think so, given the fact that optimising across the many dimensions simultaneously makes our probability of success vanishingly small.